 Wait a minute, you say — the IRS frowns on claiming vacation costs as business deductions.
 But you can sneak some playtime into a work trip, and keep it all perfectly legit.
-Here’s how to follow the rules while saving a bundle.
+Here’s how to follow the rules while saving a bundle on your tax return.

 What’s Considered a Business Trip